-Halloween is one of the most exciting holidays of the year, where costumed revelers take to the streets across the country in search of fun and an overabundance of candy.
-Whether it’s Trick-Or-Treating with the kids or attending a Halloween themes costume party, there’s plenty of fun to be had at the end of October no matter how you celebrate the holiday.
-But while you’re out there enjoying this sugary sweet evening, it’s important to remember that holiday events increase the risk for both driver and pedestrian related accidents.
+Halloween is one of the most exciting holidays of the year, when costumed revelers take to the streets across the country in search of fun and an overabundance of candy.
+Whether it’s Trick-Or-Treating with the kids or attending a Halloween theme costume party, there’s plenty of fun to be had at the end of October no matter how you celebrate the holiday.
+But while you’re out there enjoying this sugary-sweet evening, it’s important to remember that holiday events increase the risk for both driver and pedestrian related accidents.
 In fact, the CDC reports that pedestrian accidents involving children specifically are four times as likely on Halloween than any other day of the year.
 To help keep yourself and those around you safe this holiday season, keep these tips in mind to make sure your Halloween is full of fun instead of fright.

 - Wear bright or light colored costumes.